microsoft/intelligence-toolkit/toolkit/query_text_data/README.md

-# Question Answering
+# Query Text Data

-The **Question Answering** workflow generates intelligence reports from an entity-rich document collection.
+The **Query Text Data** workflow generates intelligence reports from an entity-rich document collection.

 ## How it works